 2. You might have been linked to this procedure from one of our other How To’s, namely rooting procedures.
 Either way, this procedure is meant to give you a solid overview so you may have already done some of these steps (I’ll mention which ones as we go).
 If you came from elsewhere and haven’t done the mentioned steps, don’t panic.
 Just follow the adjacent links as you go.
 As always, if you have any issues, please post here in the comments or in the forums for help.

 First and foremost, you need root access.
 Root access is essentially getting the phone to give us permissions to change what we want.

 1. If you don’t have root access or never rooted your phone, then head to our how to’s here and find your android device to look for a procedure that’ll work for you.
-Once, done, head back here to continue.
+If you don’t find your exact device, then Google for how to root it, finish that and return here to continue.

 Next thing needed after rooting is a custom recovery image.
 All Android devices have a recovery partition.
 This is essentially a section of the device’s memory devoted to a very basic recovery system that is separate from the normal operating system.
 This is normally used by manufacturers for recovering a broken device (as even if the operating system crashes, the recovery image has a chance of still being access and used to reflash the operating system, etc.).